 - Loop pedals – Boomerang, Boss RC etc. With one of these, you need to look at what you want to record, and what you want to add to both the recorded signal and the stuf you play live.
 As a ground rule, I’d place it somewhere after distortion (once the core signal is complete), so I can record clean passages and play distorted leads on top of it.
 Keeping delay/reverb after the looper will help you get smooth edits and transitions (as those effects will smooth over the gaps), but some like to add the looper dead last (to record the entire pedalboard).

 Anyway, keep in mind that ”before or after distortion” is the main question.
-If your amp has a distortion channel, that question will help you decide which pedals to run in the amp’s effects loop (as the loop will let you patch in effects after the amp distortion)… But I’ll go into more detail on that subject in another article.
+If your amp has a distortion channel, that question will help you decide which pedals to run in the amp’s effects loop (as the loop will let you patch in effects after the amp distortion)… If you want to read up on this, head over to the article on the amp’s effects loop.